 It’s that time of year again.
-We’re beating the same familiar paths back to the biology building; we’re moving into new apartments or dorms and realizing we remembered to bring the decorative pillows but forgot the kitchen knives set; we’re running into friends and how’s your summer been? and mine was fine and are you glad to be back? and yes, definitely but if we’re being honest, not sure I’m ready to “school” again.
+We’re beating the same familiar paths back to the biology building, moving into new apartments or dorms and realizing we remembered to bring the decorative pillows but forgot the kitchen knives, and running into close friends and awkward acquaintances.

 Sometimes it can be hard to get back to classes after a summer of adventuring and exploring, especially when you realize you’ll be confined to a concrete jungle for the next four-ish months.
 However, there is hope!
 This past summer I went on a brief but memorable two-week trip to the Alps in Switzerland and Italy to study Geology.
-While the trip is over, I am glad that I went, because it opened my eyes to an important concept: school and spending time outside are NOT mutually exclusive.
+The trip opened my eyes to an important concept: school and spending time outside are NOT mutually exclusive.
 I had some great experiences on this trip, both academic and otherwise.
-Learning about the formation of glaciers is always interesting, but it is really helpful to have a lifesize model in front of you, and be able to munch on your anything-and-nutella hiking snack while you listen to your professor.
+Learning about the formation of glaciers is always interesting, but it is really helpful to have a life-sized example in front of you.
+And munching on your anything-and-nutella hiking snack while you listen to your professor doesn’t hurt.

 Until then, use some of these fun trip anecdotes to help tide you over as we plunge into the grind…

-One of my favorite hikes was our first big one, on a path called the Cardinello, along the Splüggen Pass – the shortest pass through the Alps, excluding train routes that cut through the mountains.
+Our first big hike took us up a path called the Cardinello, along the Splüggen Pass.
+This pass is the shortest one through the Alps, excluding train routes that cut through the mountains.

-After an hour and a half more of arduous climbing, we made it to the “piz,” and got to enjoy a breathtaking view from a mountain-top cafe.
+After an hour and a half more of arduous climbing, we made it to the piz.
+Here, we got to enjoy a breathtaking view from a mountain-top cafe.
 And, what’s even better, our teacher generously bought each of us a drink of our choice.
 I chose the only viable option: a steaming cup of hot cocoa.
 We hiked back a ways along the Ibex Trail, and actually spotted one, scampering along the mountain ridge!
-We ended the hike at a ski lift, where we each (in pairs) caught a ride down, feet dangling over the mountainside.
+We ended the hike at a ski lift, where we each caught a ride down, feet dangling over the mountainside.
 The perfect end to a tiring day in the classroom.